LowellInstruments/ddt/README.md

 Some additional useful things to do for better DDH behavior:

 - ``Click menu / Preferences / Screen Saver``.
 Next to "mode", you can disable it.
 Use a mouse in case the drop-down does not open properly.
 - Remove the Bluetooth and software updater icons from the upper panel.
-Right-click on them.
+To do this, right-click on them.
 - ``Click menu / Preferences / mouse and keyboard settings / 500`` to slo down the requirements to double-click.
-- Ensure ``juice4halt`` is running by checking existence of file:
 - You can now run the ``ddc`` tool to configure your DDH behavior.